You don’t have to carry this alone

 • The end of a relationship or marriage

-• The loss of health, mobility, or physical independence
+• The loss of health, independence, or the future you had imagined

-• Redundancy, retirement, or a change in role
+• Redundancy, retirement, or a major shift in your role or identity

 • Losses that feel invisible or unacknowledged by others